 Auto-Play Has Its Uses

 There’s a helpful little circle in the top-right corner of the combat screen.
 It’s the “auto” function and it can be your best friend, if you let it.
 The feature will cause set your selected character to run and attack at will.
-The major downside is that your adventurers won’t use any abilities or shapeshift into dragons.
+The only major downside is that your adventurers won’t shapeshift into dragons.
+You have to do that manually.

 Now for the upsides.
-Auto-play always directs your team towards a mission’s boss.
+Auto-play always directs your team towards a mission’s boss — stopping for any chests along the way.
 So you can take control (moving, attacking, or dodging will temporarily pause auto-play) and direct your team in the alternate direction.
 Why?
-Because side paths usually contain crates or chests with valuable items.
-By telling you where not to go, the auto function saves you time in finding a dungeon’s best goodies.
+Because side paths usually contain crates or barrels with healing items.
+By telling you where not to go, the auto function saves you time in finding a dungeon’s restorative goodies.

 That’s not all.
 Auto-play is perfect for ranged characters.
 Letting wand, staff, or bow users take the lead automatically puts them at the perfect range and angle to attack enemies.
-They even attack enemies that haven’t spotted you—and ones you haven’t spotted yet—to get a jump-start on damage.
+They even attack enemies that haven’t spotted you — and ones you haven’t spotted yet — to get a jump-start on damage.
 And since dodging just pauses the action, you can use auto-play to attack while focusing on keeping your unit out of harm’s way.
+Auto-play will even cause your adventurers to dodge automatically, with some mixed results.

 Using (And Babysitting) Healers

-Then, when it’s time to face the boss, switch to a damage dealer.
-That will let you burn the big bad down (and deplete its “overpower” state) with a steady stream of damage.
-Only switch back to the healer to charge their abilities when someone in your party gets low.
-Pop the heal and change back to your preferred heavy-hitter.
-That way you can keep your entire team alive and acquire all the bonus wyrmite for a perfect victory.
+That frees you up to burn down the big bad (and deplete its “overpower” state) with a steady stream of damage.
+Only switch back to the healer to charge their abilities when someone in your party gets very low!
+Pop the heal, then change back to your preferred heavy-hitter.
+That way you can keep your entire team alive and acquire all the bonus wyrmite for flawless victory.

 Getting the Most Out of Playing